matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 - While the migration has happening an “inactive” upgrade has been conducted.
 - Now recovery of the chain is not possible as the “protocol version” check will fail.

 This is considered to be a rare event, but it will be strongly recommended that before conducting any inactive upgrades the migration transaction should be finalized.

-(TODO: we could actively force it, but it is a separate feature, i.e. require confirmation of a successful migration before any upgrades on a migrated chain could be done).
+In the future, we could actively force it, i.e. require confirmation of a successful migration before any upgrades on a migrated chain could be done.

 ## Safety guards for GW→L1 migrations